“Standard on Continuity, Emergency, and Crisis Management”

 Our Preparedness Bulletin provides guidance on auditing your preparedness program.

-NFPA 1600 “Standard on Disaster/Emergency Management and Business Continuity/Continuity of Operations Programs” is published by the National Fire Protection Association (NFPA).
+NFPA 1600 “Standard on Continuity, Emergency, and Crisis Management” is published by the National Fire Protection Association (NFPA).
 NFPA is an American National Standards Institute Accredited Standards Developer (SDO).
 It was founded in 1896 and is an independent, non-profit, organization whose mission is to reduce the worldwide burden of fire and other hazards on the quality of life by providing and advocating consensus codes and standards, research, training, and education.
 NFPA has over 80,000 members in more than 100 nations.

 Role in NFPA 1600